foreverallama/readmat/docs/unknowns.md

 ## Field Contents Metadata

-This is the part marked by offset 2 and offset 4 inside the first cell of the cell array inside the subsystem.
+This is the part marked by offsets 2 and 4 inside the first cell of the cell array inside the subsystem.
 This part usually has the format `(field_index, field_type, field_value)`.

 - `field_name_index` points to the field name from the list of all field names and class names
 - `field_type` indicates if the field is a property (1) or an attribute (2).
 It is unclear if there are more types.
 - `field_value` depends on the flag set by `field_type`
+  - If `field_value = 0`, then it points to an enumeration field name in the list of class and property names
   - If `field_value = 1`, then it points to the cell array containing the property values
   - If `field_value = 2`, then it is a logical value, i.e., either `true` or `false`

-## Offset Regions 5, 6, 7 of Cell 1 Metadata
+## Offset Regions 6, 7 of Cell 1 Metadata

 These are the parts marked by offsets 6, and 7 inside the first cell of the cell array inside the subsystem.
 In all the examples I've studied so far, these were always all zeros.